gitkraken/vscode-gitlens/README.md

 **GitLens Pro** unlocks further features and workflows that enable you to:

 - Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s Launchpad.
 - Execute commands directly from actionable visuals.
-Much more than a visual graph, the Commit Graph allows you interact and search your code history with the GitLens Commit Graph.
+Much more than a visual graph, the Commit Graph allows you interact and search your code history to understand who did what when.
-- Streamline collaboration via integrations with Github, GitLab, Bitbucket, Azure DevOps and more.
-Minimize tedius context switching and view PRs right in VS Code with Launchpad.
-Connect Jira, GitHub Issues, GitLab Issues, and more to autolink Jira issues or tickets in your commits.
+- Streamline collaboration - Integrate with GitHub, GitLab, Bitbucket, Azure DevOps and more to mnimize tedius context switching and view PRs right in VS Code with Launchpad.
+Connect Jira, GitHub Issues, GitLab Issues, and more to autolink issues and tickets in your commits.

 You may test out GitLens Pro for free.
 You can also purchase GitLens Pro through a GitKraken account [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
 All features are free to use on all repos, **except** for features: